jappeace/jappeaceApplication/content/pragmatic-haskell-simple-servant.md

 There are many [guides available](https://github.com/bitemyapp/learnhaskell) for learning Haskell.
-Setting up a web server however something simple like a web server isn't so straight forward.
+Setting up a something simple like a web server isn't so straight forward.
 Perhaps choosing one of the [14 libraries](https://wiki.haskell.org/Web/Frameworks) is a bit much.